navikt/team-nof-kafka-cli/README.md

 ### Config
 Create a security config `aiven.conf` in directory `/tmp` as this is the only writeable directory.
 Goto `/tmp` before executing any scripts.

+You will have to use the applications truststore and keystore to change internal kafka streams topics.

 ```shell
 echo "
 security.protocol=SSL